[Investigation] Cyprus: Russia's EU weak link?

 "We don't comment on individual judicial proceedings in our member states," her spokesman said.

-Cyprus mostly sells EU passports to wealthy Russians, such as Oleg Deripaska, another oligarch who is under US sanctions for election-meddling, but Joureva' did not mention this either.
+Cyprus mostly sells EU passports to wealthy Russians, such as Oleg Deripaska, another oligarch who is under US sanctions for election-meddling, but Joureva did not go into this either.

-The Russian mafia is active in Cyprus, Europol, the EU's joint police agency in The Hague, has said in old reports.
+The Russian mafia was active in Cyprus, Europol, the EU's joint police agency in The Hague, has said in old reports.

 But "we're not here to point fingers at member states, we're here to support them," a Europol contact told EUobserver when asked about the situation today.